DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity

-\begin{remark} Although our Proposition 1 shows that ICEA/WI between $i$ and $j$, where $c_{i}=c_{j}$, will not split them into different communities, however, sometimes splitting $c_{i}$ into smaller communities in different ways (i.e., $i$ and $j$ are in the same community after the splitting) might maximize the modularity gain.
+\begin{remark} Although our Proposition 1 shows that ICEA/WI between $i$ and $j$, where $c_{i}=c_{j}$, will not split them into different communities, sometimes splitting $c_{i}$ into smaller communities in other ways (i.e., keeping $i$ and $j$ in the same community after the splitting) might maximize the modularity.
 For instance, as shown in Fig.~\ref{fig:ICEA_SP_CP}, assume all the edge weights are 1.0, and the red dash line between $i$ and $j$ is a newly added intra-community edge.
-Before adding the new edge, the modularity of community structure as in Fig.~\ref{fig:ICEA_SP_CP_1} (no split, i.e., $0.561$) is higher than that as in Fig.~\ref{fig:ICEA_SP_CP_2} (split, i.e., $0.558$).
-However, after adding the new edge, the modularity of community structure as in Fig.~\ref{fig:ICEA_SP_CP_1} (unchanged, i.e., $0.564$) becomes lower than that as in Fig.~\ref{fig:ICEA_SP_CP_2} (split, i.e., $0.568$).
-In this case, although an intra-community edge has been added, splitting community $c_{i}$ into $c_{p}$ and $c_{q}$ provides better modularity gain.
-Our algorithm carefully considers these ``counterintuitive'' cases, which is different from QCA \cite{nguyen2011adaptive, nguyen2014dynamic}, thus, leading our algorithms to a better performance in terms of effectiveness (Section~\ref{sec:ExperimentalEvaluation_Effectiveness}). \end{remark}
+Before adding the new edge, the modularity of community structure in Fig.~\ref{fig:ICEA_SP_CP_1} (i.e., $0.561$) is higher than that in Fig.~\ref{fig:ICEA_SP_CP_2} (i.e., $0.558$).
+However, after adding the new edge, the modularity of community structure in Fig.~\ref{fig:ICEA_SP_CP_1} (unchanged, i.e., $0.564$) becomes lower than that in Fig.~\ref{fig:ICEA_SP_CP_2} (split, i.e., $0.568$).
+In this case, although an intra-community edge has been added, splitting $c_{i}$ into $c_{p}$ and $c_{q}$ provides higher modularity.
+Our algorithm carefully considers these ``counterintuitive'' cases, which is different from QCA \cite{nguyen2011adaptive, nguyen2014dynamic}, thus, leading our algorithm to be more effective (Section~\ref{sec:ExperimentalEvaluation_Effectiveness}). \end{remark}